Optional indexed link table structure for heavily used linked fields

 For internal links, the relevant Indexed link properties can be found on the Internal link properties tab of a selected internal link definition.

 1.Make a backup of your SQL database and your Axiell application files, just in case something doesn't work out right.
-Also note you need a backup to go back to if you'd like to undo this new setup because the new settings and new table structure break compatibility with older versions of Designer and versions of Collections older than 1.11.
+Also note you need a backup to go back to if you'd like to undo this new setup because the relevant settings and table structure break compatibility with older versions of Designer and versions of Collections older than 1.11.

 2.Mark the Indexed link checkbox on the Internal link properties tab of the selected internal link definition.

-3.Of broader and narrower field occurrences, the new table structure no longer saves the occurrence numbers in which data was originally entered, so the preferred sort order (for display only, so you can change it later at will) must be set here.
+3.Of broader and narrower field occurrences, the indexed link table structure no longer saves the occurrence numbers in which data was originally entered, so the preferred sort order (for display only, so you can change it later at will) must be set here.
 So select a Broader sort field and a Narrower sort field from the drop-downs.
-You can only pick from merged-in fields in the same relevant field group of which the source fields in the linked database have a non-Free Text index.
+You can only pick from merged-in fields in the same relevant field group of which the source fields in the linked database table have a non-Free Text index.
 Source fields which are linked fields themselves have an index on their link reference field, so you can also pick those to sort on.
 Also set the sort Order for both.
 For example:

 DSLinkrefTableProperties2